 Why Does My Dog Stare at My Cat?

 Your dog is likely trying to bond with your cat.
 The average dog wants to make friends.
 He’ll take the same approach with cats as he does humans.
-Unless he is afraid of your cat, your dog will keep trying to bond.
+Unless it is afraid of your cat, your dog will keep trying to bond.

 Staring is also common in working dogs.
 A border collie, for example, will display instinctive herding behaviors.
 Staring is a crucial part of this.
 The dog will stare at cattle to gain their attention, ahead of shepherding them.
 Your dog may be planning to usher your cat elsewhere.